Handbook

 Information note number 1: amendment number 34

-Section 2: Maintaining round the clock services (Scotland and Northern Ireland)
+Section 2: Maintaining round the clock services (Northern Ireland)

-2.2 This Section is effective from 1 April 2008.
-It replaces the “interim regime” previously set out in this Section.
+2.2 This Section was effective from 1 April 2020.
 It applies to all staff employed on the terms and conditions of service in this Handbook.

-2.4 This agreement will not apply to ambulance staff who are employed by ambulance organisations in England and Northern Ireland.
+2.4 This agreement will not apply to ambulance staff who are employed by ambulance organisations in Northern Ireland.
 These are staff who would have been subject to the provisions of the Ambulance Whitley Council had they been employed on Whitley contracts before Agenda for Change.
 They will continue to receive unsocial hours payments in accordance with Annex 5 and Annex 6.
-All other staff in ambulance organisations in England and Northern Ireland will move to the system in Annexes 5 and 6 by 1 April 2011.
-The transitional arrangements will be worked out in partnership in ambulance organisations.
+All other staff in ambulance organisations in Northern Ireland were moved to the system in Annexes 5 and 6 by 1 April 2011.
+The transitional arrangements were worked out in partnership in ambulance organisations.

 2.5 The arrangements which will apply to ambulance staff in Scotland and Wales will be discussed and agreed in partnership in each country.